 - Wreck-It Ralph.
 Disney came up with an idea for a movie about video games back in the late 80s, under the working title "High Score".
 This incarnation of the movie never got off the ground.
 Then they revived the concept during the late 90s, this time under the title "Joe Jump", but this one didn't get very far either.
 The concept was revived yet again in the mid-2000s as "Reboot Ralph", and production finally started around 2010 or 2011, now with the title "Wreck-It Ralph".
-The movie was slated for a March 2013 release, but due to the film being finished quicker than expected, it was moved to a November 2012 release (with the DVD and Blu-Ray coming in March, funnily enough), while Pixar's Monsters University, which was slated for that time frame, has now been moved to Summer 2013.
+The movie was slated for a March 2013 release, but due to the film being finished quicker than expected, it was moved to a November 2012 release (with the DVD and Blu-Ray coming in March, funnily enough), going on to be a critical and commercial success, while Pixar's Monsters University, which was slated for that time frame, has now been moved to Summer 2013.

 - A Monsters, Inc. sequel had been conceived in the mid-2000s, as a direct-to-video release by Circle 7 Animation.
 Circle 7 closed down before they could even complete it (or any of their other Pixar sequels currently in production at that time), and so Michael Eisner concluded that all Pixar sequels should be handled by Pixar themselves.
 Then in the late 2000s, it was announced that Pixar would be making a Monsters Inc. sequel sometime in the near future, but they later changed their minds about making it a sequel, and thought that it would be more interesting and entertaining to make it a prequel instead.

-- Mr. Peabody & Sherman was originally to be made by Universal Pictures for release in 2001 as a live-action/CGI combo film.
-It was scrapped upon the failures of the film versions of fellow Jay Ward properties Dudley Do-Right and Rocky and Bullwinkle, but it was revived by Dreamworks Animation as an all-animated film, which was released in March 2014.
+- Mr. Peabody & Sherman was originally to be made by Universal Pictures for release in 2001 as a live-action/CGI combo film starring Rowan Atkinsonnote .
+It was scrapped upon the failures of the film versions of fellow Jay Ward properties Dudley Do-Right and Rocky and Bullwinkle, but it was revived by Dreamworks Animation as an all-animated film with a different plot, which was released in March 2014note , becoming a modest successnote .